RoyiNamir/SimplePostVariableParameterBindingExtended/README.md

     {
         // parsing the string like firstname=Hongmei&lastname=ASDASD
         result = request.Content.ReadAsFormDataAsync().Result;
     }

 So now you can(!) send JSON to the controller both via  `application/x-form-urlencoded` (`a=1&b=2&c=`) and also via `application/json`
 `{"a":1,"b":2}` or `{"a":1,"b":2,"c":null}`

 NB

-webAPI can work with JSON (obviously) , but you need  :
+webAPI can work with JSON (obviously) , but you need:

     Login(NyLoginParams mlp)
     {
-     /...
+		//...logics...
     }

 Assuming you need to expose Many existsing services which doesnt has `MyMethodParams` class - you'll need this code .